Digital Foreman showing a weather documentation workflow with NOAA weather context

 Manufacturer: Modified bitumen spec

-Lesson: Installing outside the manufacturer temperature range can void a warranty even when the crew did not realize conditions were out of spec.
+Lesson: Installing outside the manufacturer temperature range can void a warranty even when the field team did not realize conditions were out of spec.

 Material-specific temperature constraints

 Every material has its own installation window.
-Digital Foreman tracks these requirements and can enforce configured rules automatically.
+Digital Foreman tracks these requirements and can check configured rules during the workflow.

 • Asphalt shingles roofing material with warranty temperature guidance